openstack/neutron/doc/source/policies/blueprints.rst

 Neutron Request for Feature Enhancements
 ----------------------------------------

-We are introducing the concept of feature requests.
+In Liberty the team introduced the concept of feature requests.
 Feature requests are tracked as Launchpad bugs, tagged with the new 'rfe' tag, and allow for the submission and review of these feature requests before code is submitted.
 This allows the team to verify the validity of a feature request before the process of submitting a neutron-spec is undertaken, or code is written.
 It also allows the community to express interest in a feature by subscribing to